Drugs at Work: What Employers Need to Know

 An NSC survey focused on opioids in the workplace found:

 NSC and NORC found health care costs for employees who have a substance use disorder are almost double the costs of an average employee with no SUD.
 The annual cost of an untreated SUD ranges from an average of $8,255 to $14,000 per employee, depending on their industry and role.

 Employers can take simple steps to protect themselves and their employees, such as:

 Employers might not know where to start when evaluating how to implement or update a drug-free workplace program.
 See Implications for Employers for an overview.

-The National Safety Council works with three physicians who are available to talk to your organization about prescription drug misuse.
+Doctors are available to talk to other physicians about prescription drug misuse.